-Family Type Large Multiple Nucleated Scattered House style Palace: big mansion (domus) Courtyard house A single room house Homeless Components of the basic family group Father, mother, Two or more conjugal families Father, mother, one or two sons and some other relatives Hard to tell Support from the kinship group Mutual support and solidarity, interchange of favours solidarity in Little capability to help because they live in the margin of subsistence from their Access to resources, ownership They control most of the revenues (taxes) and own big pieces of land Some possess land or other resources (fisheries), some receive part of the surplus of the elite (retainers) Some own small pieces of land, some have lost lands (tenants, day labourers) They have neither land nor jobs, maybe beggars Social level Rulers, high clergy, prominent landowners, business owners Retainers, priests, military men, modest land owners Peasants, craftsmen Unclean and degraded, expendable Resident in Big cities Cities and towns Country (peasants) Cities and country Approximate percentage 1 per cent 9 per cent 70-75 per cent 15-20 per cent Examples important Fishermen, tax collectors (Mk.1:16-20; 2:14) Jesus, farmers and day labourers (Mk.
+Family Type Large Multiple Nucleated Scattered House style Palace: big mansion (domus) Courtyard house A single room house Homeless Components of the basic family group Two or more conjugal families Father, mother, one or two sons and some other relatives Hard to tell Support from the kinship group Mutual support and solidarity, interchange of favours No support from their relatives Access to resources, ownership They control most of the revenues (taxes) and own big pieces of land Some possess land or other resources (fisheries), some receive part of the surplus of the elite (retainers) land, some have lost lands They have neither land nor jobs, maybe beggars Social level Rulers, high clergy, prominent landowners, business owners Retainers, priests, military men, modest land owners Peasants, craftsmen Unclean and degraded, expendable Resident in Big cities Cities and towns Country (peasants) Cities and country Approximate percentage 1 per cent 9 per cent 70-75 per cent 15-20 per cent Examples Herod and the important people in Galilee (Matt.
+6:21) Fishermen, tax collectors (Mk.1:16-20; 2:14) Jesus, farmers and day labourers (Mk.
 12:1-11; Matt.
-20:1-16) sick people
+20:1-16) 20

-$^{^3}$ Santiago Guijarro, "The Family in First-Century Galilee," in CECF, 58.
+3 Santiago Guijarro, "The Family in First-Century Galilee," in CECF, 58.